 Roe is adamant that products are something you’ll want to invest in to keep this color alive.
 “Heat protectants are a must and color-safe shower products.
 Heat and non-color Sage ingredients are the number one cause of fading.
 Yes, that heat category includes water!
 Use cold water, always,” she adds.

-Dark Purple Highlights on Black Hair
+#25: Dark Purple Highlights on Black Hair

 “These purple highlights on black hair were achieved with a balayage and shadow root.
-The hair cut is an angled lob (angled long bob).
+The haircut is an angled lob (angled long bob).
 In the example photo, these fashion shades were done with violet by Pravana,” says licensed cosmetologist Leah Streng of Pittsburgh, PA.

-Light Purple Highlights with Curled Ends
+#26: Light Purple Highlights with Curled Ends

-Zynger goes onto explain, “the best thing about having these babylights is maintenance.
-Fashion colors are notoriously hard to maintain, however with this hair color, the fade-out ends up being a really enjoyable and fun process!
-If you let it go for a few weeks you get a lovely ash blonde, and if you’re in love with the purple, use Evo Fabuloso Custom conditioner to maintain it.”
+Zynger explains, “The best thing about having these purple streaks in brown hair is maintenance.
+Fashion colors are notoriously hard to maintain; however, the fade-out is a really enjoyable and fun process with this hair color!
+If you let it go for a few weeks, you get a lovely ash blonde, and if you’re in love with the purple, use Evo Fabuloso Custom conditioner to maintain it.”